By Laia Cardona, on 21 November 2019

 - Embrace whitespace: Whitespace is pleasing to the eye and it aids in drawing attention to the most important areas.

 - Remove all items that are not essential: For example, the navigation menu.
-The goal is to minimize any distractions that could keeps the user from converting.
+The goal is to minimize any distractions that could keep the user from converting.

 2nd Funnel Phase Content